aldolat/posts-in-sidebar/readme.txt

 6. The introductory text for the widget.
 7. Displaying the full set of items (categories, date, author, tags, and so on).

+== Changelog ==

+= 4.14.0 =

+* Added new links to plugin line in the WordPress plugins management page.
+* Changed functions names in `pis-duplicate.js` to avoid conflicts with Duplicate Widgets plugin.
+* Load the JS for duplicating a widget only if "Duplicate Widgets" plugin is not active.
+* Updated compatibility to WordPress 5.6.

 == Upgrade Notice ==

 = 4.7.0 =